- Alt-Feed

 Each week, I break down news, trends, and strategies I see happening on Twitter, Threads and LinkedIn, and share them as insights to help you build your personal or business brand.

-There was a time when memes were a no-go in corporate America.
+There was a time when memes were the black sheep of corporate America.

-As a result, Marketing got a little… dull—until Burger King approached Elliot Tebele (known as @fuckjerry) and paid him $3,000 per meme to market their brand.
+Burger King approached Elliot Tebele (aka @fuckjerry) and paid him $3,000 per meme to market their brand.
+Suddenly, memes weren’t just for internet trolls—they were a legitimate marketing tool.

 A Quick History of Memes

-The term "meme" was coined by Richard Dawkins in 1976, way before the internet as we know it existed.
+The term “meme” was coined by Richard Dawkins in 1976—long before the internet as we know it existed.
 He used it to explain how cultural elements replicate, evolve, and spread.

 Why Memes Work for Brands

-But one mistake most marketers make is think memes always have to be funny, here’s the thing: they don’t have to be.
-The real magic lies in their shareability.
-Shareable can be funny or relatable or both, what a good meme does is compel you to hit that “share” button.
+But one mistake most marketers make is to think memes always have to be funny, they don’t have to be.
+Sure, humor helps, but the real magic lies in their shareability.
+A good meme compels you to hit that “share” button—whether it’s because it’s relatable, surprising, or just plain clever.

 Thanks to social media, memes have spread faster than ever before.
 Today, brands that don’t tap into meme culture are missing out.

-Just look at companies like Cal.com, who use memes to poke fun at their competition while highlighting their strengths.
+Take Cal.com, for example.
+Their entire social media strategy revolves around memes and user-generated content (UGC).
+They use memes to poke fun at their competition while subtly highlighting their own strengths.

 when someone sends me a calendly link